SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix Sentry.md

 Via the **Closed Caption** page button, you can view the CC errors with more info.
 This subpage also allows you to create a closed caption alert.

-Via the **Discontinuity** page button,you can view the discontinuity errors with more info.
+Via the **Discontinuity** page button, you can view the discontinuity errors with more info.
 On this subpage too, an alert can be created.

 ### Web Interface